vishalchovatiya/Linux-System-Programming/RTLD_NEXT.md

 ```
 - Unlike earlier, `malloc.so` comes after `libc.so.6`.
 So when `dlsym()` is called inside `malloc.so` to search for functions, it skips `libc.so.6` since it precedes `malloc.so` in the search order list.
 That means the searches continue through to `ld-linux-x86-64.so.2` where they find linker/loader’s malloc/free and return pointers to those functions.
 And so, `malloc.so` ends up forwading calls to `ld-linux` instead of `libc`!

-> **What is use of RTLD_NEXT ?**

-- RTLD_NEXT allows one to provide a wrapper around a function defined in another shared library.